Shaping functional ecosystems of the future

 Project Overview

-In FUTURENATURE, I will approach the assisted migration of plant species from an innovative functional perspective.
-This will involve shifting the focus from minimizing the impact of translocated species to maximizing their contribution to the functioning of novel communities.
+In FUTURENATURE, I will approach the assisted migration of plant species from an innovative functional perspective, shifting the focus from minimising the impact of translocated species to maximising their contribution to the functioning of novel communities.

-I will advance our understanding of how assisted migration can safeguard functioning ecosystems by combining:
+I will advance our understanding of how assisted migration can safeguard functioning ecosystems by combining the wealth of large observational databases, state-of-the-art joint species distribution models, and a cutting-edge climate change experiment.
+Specifically, I will:

 1. Study the contribution of non-invasive alien species to ecosystem functioning.

-2. Incorporate species interactions and traits into species distribution modeling to simulate novel grassland communities.
+2. Incorporate species interactions and traits into species distribution modelling to simulate novel grassland communities.

 3. Experimentally test the functionality of the best performing communities under future climate scenarios.